 The Earth Epic Calendar’s use of a lunisolar calendar

 The Earth Epic Calendar has a separate lunisolar calendar that keeps track of months and days in a completely separate way.
 For this reason, these lunar months are referred to as Moons to minimize possible confusion.
 This lunar date is a completely separate number, usually underneath the quarter date.
-It show as the number of the moon (0-13), a period/decimal point, and then followed by the number of days since the new moon.
+The format of the lunar date is as follows:

 The lunar month for the new year actually starts at the last new moon of the previous year.
 The number of the moon is either 12 or 13, depending on when the first new moon of that year was.
 The first day of the month is 0, and it is always timed with what day it is when the new moon arrives during UTC (Coordinated Universal Time).
 It arrives simultaneously at the same time on Earth, but that also means that in some areas it will be a earlier day than at the Greenwich Meridian or sometimes it will land on a day later than the Greenwich Meridian.